This post is part of the series Learning to Sew

 This machine is way outside of my own personal budget.
 I have physically used this machine and it is pretty amazing if I do say so myself.
 It is, however, going to be outside most beginner’s budgets.
 I feel that it is only fair that I present the full spectrum of possibilities to you.
 It is your responsibility to choose the best fit for you.

 This machine essentially does it all.
 It might even make coffee or cook dinner for you.
 Okay, not really.
-It does have enough features to make it a dream come true for the aspiring and well skilled seamstress and sewer.
+It does have enough features to make it a dream come true for the aspiring and well-skilled seamstress and sewer.
 Clothing is not the only thing that you can do on this machine, nor will it be the only thing that you will want to do.

 There are multiple model numbers on this machine – Brother The Dream Machine.
 Please be sure to check them all out before making a decision.
-For the best selection of these higher end machines, visit your local Brother Sewing Machine Dealer.
+For the best selection of these higher-end machines, visit your local Brother Sewing Machine Dealer.

 This sewing machine is also an embroidery capable machine.
 If this is something that you feel you will need or want in the future, it might be something you look further at.
 My emphasis will not be on embroidery machines.
 While I do think that they have their place and use case, I think that many are on the pricier end.
 For the experienced sewer, this is fine.
 For the beginner, it is more than is necessary.

-One benefit to this machine is that it does have more bells and whistles in general.
+One benefit of this machine is that it does have more bells and whistles in general.
 It has a higher stitch per minute rate than any of the previously mentioned machines.
 It does have an automatic needle threader and automatic thread cutters.

 Want an introductory mechanical sewing machine?